knative/docs/docs/about/case-studies/puppet.md

 Building and deploying Relay would not have been possible without the existing infrastructure offered by systems such as Knative and <a href="https://tekton.dev">Tekton</a>.
 Remarkably, Fontes' team never grew above eight engineers.
 Once they solidified their plan for Relay, they were able to bring it to production in just three months.

+ says Fontes.

-"Thanks to Knative, getting Relay out the door was easier than we thought it would be." says Fontes.
+<h2 style="color:#0071c7;"><em>"Thanks to Knative, getting Relay out the door was easier than we thought it would be."</em> said Noah Fontes, Senior Principal Software Engineer.</h2>

 Knative aims to make scalable, secure, stateless architectures available quickly by abstracting away the complex details of a Kubernetes installation and enabling developers to focus on what matters.